kauffmanes/product-scores/README.md

 - better checking of URL params (invariant, make sure it's in the list)
 - zoom to selected country based on ISO URL param
 - Pagination
+- Edit a comment

+## Todo

+- make dev deps are correct in package.json